Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumeria.md

 Sumer is the oldest civilization in [[Mesopotamia]] in modern day Iraq.
-The name Sumer comes from what the [[Akkadian]] people called them, sumerians instead called their land "kengir".
+The name Sumer comes from what the [[Akkadian Empire|Akkadian]] people called them, sumerians instead called their land "kengir".
 Sumerians also referred to themselves as the "black-headed people".

 It is disputed where the Sumerian people came from.
 Some argue they came from the [[Indus valley]], some argue they came from the Caucasus, some even argue they came from Northern Africa.
 We do not know for certain where they came from.